Get Schooled

 “Are there any internships available for students pursuing this major?”

 Having an internship in college is a valuable way to prepare you to pursue your career after graduating.
-Internships provide hands-on work experience AND an opportunity to network and find a mentor.
-Your advisor can refer you to internships they know of both on and off campus and can connect you to your school’s career center to learn about even more opportunities near you.
+Internships provide hands-on work experience, an opportunity to network, and maybe even an opportunity to find a professional mentor.
+Your advisor can refer you to internships they know of and can connect you to your school’s career center to learn about more opportunities near you.

 “Can we conduct a degree audit?”